Making Music With Your Web Browser

 }

 Again, this isn't anything too complicated.
-All this does is play and pause the track and show the correct icon.
+All this does is pause the track and show the correct icon.
 The track will always be played from the start.
 That's it.
 You should now have a simple but powerful DAW made using HTML5.

-Of course this isn't anything compared to the desktop grade stuff out there, but it definitely shows that the web is a more than fertile place for building state of the art creative applications.
-You can find the finished code on Github and a demo here.
+Of course, this isn't anything compared to the desktop-grade stuff out there, but it definitely shows that the web is a more than fertile place for building state-of-the-art creative applications.

-You might have noticed the record button on newly created tracks.
 The idea behind this is that if a user toggles the button the selected track will also be recorded whilst recording, allowing you to create more complex sounds.
-For example, this would allow you to add hats over a snare and kick pattern.
-But there are many more things you could add:

 Add support for vocal (microphone) recording.